yuanbit/Spark_Lab/README.md

         ◦ A representation of the papers are modeled using TF-IDF scores or LDA ◦ A representation of the users are modeled using the aggregating the paper representations (TF-ID or LDA) for each user with respect to her library
     • Conducted an off-line evaluation (Precision, Recall, MRR)	 to evaluate the systems’ performances

+Experiment 5: word2vec Recommender System

+    • Constructed and improved a word2vec system by TF-IDF scores that pre-processes texts and computes word embeddings to generate paper recommendations

+Experiment 6: Classification

+    • Applied SVM and Random forest to classify the papers as relevant or irrelevant